DenverArtMuseum/her-brush/content/artists.md

 type: page
 contributor:
   - id: amaske
-  - id: pfister
 contributor_as_it_appears:
 class: full-width
 ---

-Compiled from research conducted by Andrew Maske and Patricia Fister
+Compiled from research conducted by Andrew Maske

 ### Daitsū Bunchi 大通文智
 1619–1697